Shuwa! the Ultra city Sukagawa【Tokusatsu Archive Centre】

 Repository

-In addition to special effects masks and miniature sets such as Ultraman, battleships used in ‘’the Battle of the Sea of Japan’’ are also repaired and stored in the repository.
+In addition to Ultraman masks and miniature sets, the repository also houses and restores battleships used in “The Battle of the Sea of Japan.”

-In the glass storage, You can see some valuable items from over 1,000 collections.
-Through the photo panels and videos, you can learn the super skills of the creators who work for special effects!
+In the glass storage, visitors can view valuable items from over 1,000 collections.
+Photo panels and videos showcase the incredible skills of the special effects creators behind these works.

 Repository